9 Space Heater Safety Tips

 3. Keep it out of high-traffic areas.
 High-traffic areas, like hallways, are not a good spot for space heaters.
 In spaces where more people are walking, your space heater is more likely to be tripped over.
 Instead, keep the space heater out of the way.
 A great spot for a space heater is in the corner of the room, three feet away from the walls.

 4. Read the instructions.
 Always read the instructions on a new space heater.
 The directions will inform you about the proper way to run the space heater so that you stay safe.

 5. Check the sticker.
 Your space heater should have a sticker showing that it has been registered with a test laboratory for safety.
 Do not use a space heater that has not been safety tested, as you could run the risk of a fire.

 6. Do not use an extension cord or power strip.
 Make sure that the space heater is the only thing plugged into its outlet.
-This makes the space heater less likely to overheat and potentially catch fire.
+This space heater safety tip is important because makes the space heater less likely to overheat and potentially catch fire.